-Drag the triangles along the color slider or click inside the color slider.
+- Drag the color slider or click inside the color slider.

 You use the Color panel (Window > Color) to apply color to an object’s fill and stroke, and also to edit and mix colors.
 The Color panel can display color values using different color models.
 By default, only the most commonly used options are visible in the Color panel.

 A. Fill color B. Stroke color C. panel menu D. None box E. Color spectrum bar F. Color slider G. Text box for a color component

 Select colors using the Color panel

 Select the color mode you want to use from the panel menu.
 The mode you select affects only the display of the Color panel; it does not change the color mode of the document.

 Do one of the following: